severalnines/docs/user-guide/timescaledb/overview.rst

 Master Nodes Grid
 ``````````````````

-This grid appears if ClusterControl detects master PostgreSQL node, where ``select pg_is_in_recovery()`` returns false.
+This grid appears if ClusterControl detects master TimeScaleDB node, where ``select pg_is_in_recovery()`` returns false.

 * **Hostname**
-	- The PostgreSQL master hostname or IP address.
+	- The TimeScaleDB master hostname or IP address.

 * **Version**
-	- PostgreSQL server version.
+	- TimeScaleDB server version.

 * **Writable**
 	- Green tick - Node is writable.